KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 - a low-MET multijet-enriched pass-ID region;
 - a low-MET multijet-enriched fail-ID region.

-The public paper defines the jet background as jets misidentified as tau candidates, estimated from data, while non-jet backgrounds are estimated from simulation.
-It measures transfer factors in tau-pT and prong bins and applies them to the anti-ID region after subtracting simulated non-jet contamination.
-The internal note gives the same structure more explicitly: the multijet fake-factor regions use `MET < 100 GeV`, remove the `tau pT / MET` balance requirement, pass/fail tau ID while still passing the VeryLoose ID, and subtract real-lepton/non-jet contamination from simulation.
+The public paper defines the jet background as jets misidentified as tau candidates and estimates it from data, while the remaining backgrounds are estimated from simulation.
+It measures transfer factors in tau-pT and prong bins and applies them to the anti-ID region after subtracting simulated background contributions.
+The internal note gives the same structure more explicitly: the multijet fake-factor regions use `MET < 100 GeV`, remove the `tau pT / MET` balance requirement, pass/fail tau ID while still passing the VeryLoose ID, and subtract simulated real-lepton/background contributions.

 That is very close to the current candidate `lowMET_CR` in `analysis_shadow_unfold.py`, but with an important distinction: in the ATLAS analysis, the low-MET region is not assumed to transfer exactly.
 The paper and note assign dedicated systematics for:

 - varying the low-MET fake-factor region, including changing the lower MET threshold from 0 to 30/50/70 GeV and the upper threshold from 100 to 150 GeV;
-- non-jet subtraction in the fake-factor regions;
+- subtraction of simulated background contributions in the fake-factor regions;
 - quark/gluon composition differences between the anti-ID application region and the fake-factor determination region;
 - high-tau-pT fake-factor extrapolation;
 - statistical uncertainties in the fake factors;